simonhai/cpen400a-fall2017-assignment1/README.md

 * Make sure you push your changes to that branch before midnight (11:59 PM) on the date of the assignment deadline - late submissions will not be accepted.
 * We will be downloading the code on the midnight of the due date, any changes to code after that point will not be considered for marking.

+**Deadlines:**

+These deadlines will be strictly enforced; we won't be looking at any commits done after this time-stamp.

+* L1A - Tuesday, September 26, 2017 23:59:59 PST
+* L1B - Thursday, September 28, 2017 23:59:59 PST